groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-pdf.md

 **Important note!**

-Unlike the editing process, the extraction of metadata from PDF doesn’t require the .NET Framework 4.6.1 and higher, or .NET Standard 2.0 and higher — it is supportable from the lowest .NET Framework 2.0.
+{{< alert style="info" >}}Unlike the editing process, the extraction of metadata from PDF doesn’t require the .NET Framework 4.6.1 and higher, or .NET Standard 2.0 and higher — it is supportable from the lowest .NET Framework 2.0.{{< /alert >}}

 The code example below demonstrates the extracting metadata from two PDFs: first one is unprotected, while second - protected.